tsani/reproducible/README.md

 Reproducible
 ============

-Reproducible is a script to assist scientists or others working on very data-oriented projects.
+Reproducible is a script to assist scientists and others working on very data-oriented projects.

 Motivation